sne21star/sne21star.github.io/_posts/2199-01-01-future-post.md

 Future Blog Post
 ------

-In this post I will talk about my project for the WWDC 2021 Swift Student Challenge.
-I will also talk about how I can improve on what I submitted.
+In this post I will talk about Odissi Dancing.
+One of the 8 main styles of Indian Classical Dancing and the oldest out of all of them dating back to thte 2nd century B.C.
+Stay tuned!

 Purpose
 ------
-I have been interested in application developement after working on it during my senior design class.
-I wanted to try to learn about swift further by creating a fun game.
+I have dancing Odissi since 6th grade and my parents both originated form Orissa, India.
+This post will be about my journey through Odissi Dancing.